kalfasyan/plakakia/README.md

 # plakakia
+### /πλακάκια
 *Python image tiling library for image processing, object detection, etc.*

 **DISCLAIMER**: This is a work in progress.

 ![Alt text](logo/logo.png?raw=true "This is a \"plakaki\", meaning tile in Greek.")

+## What is this?
-The reason for making this tool is to handle image tiling that takes into account bounding boxes that exist inside the image.
-For now, I've only considered rectangular tiles.
-An image is divided into tiles based on a given `tile_size` and `step_size`.
-Overlapping tiles are handled fine, too.
-Bounding boxes belong to a tile only if they are *fully* inside it, but I'm planning to support partial overlap as well.
-Note that such methods create duplicate bounding boxes (i.e. a bounding box can appear in more than one tiles).
-There is an option for avoiding duplicates.
-Note that depending on the selection of `tile_size` and `step_size`, there is a potential cost of missing some bounding boxes altogether sincce the duplicate deletion method is strictly applied.
-Might consider adding more flexible methods in the future.
+**`plakakia`** was initially developed to address the need for efficient image tiling while considering bounding boxes within the image.
+It offers a solution for dividing an image into rectangular tiles based on specified tile_size and step_size parameters.
+Overlapping tiles are handled seamlessly.
+Currently, the tool assigns bounding boxes to tiles only if they are fully contained within them.
+However, future updates will include support for partial overlap.

+It is worth noting that the tool may generate duplicate bounding boxes as a result of tiling.
+To mitigate this, `plakakia` offers an option to eliminate duplicates.
+However, it is important to be aware that, depending on the chosen `tile_size` and `step_size`, there is a potential risk of missing some bounding boxes entirely due to the strict duplicate deletion method.
+To address this limitation, I am considering the implementation of more flexible methods in the future.

-In this package, I employ `multiprocessing` and `numpy` extensively to make this as fast as possible so that one can use it with thousands of images.
-For benchmarks on some public datasets, see below.
+## What is it going to be?
+Currently, `plakakia` primarily focuses on RGB images in object detection tasks, where the goal is to have tiles that encompass the corresponding bounding boxes.
+However, I have plans to expand its capabilities to support segmentation tasks as well.
+This entails tiling both the input images and the associated masks, where each pixel represents a specific category.

+In addition, I aim to enhance the tool by providing support for images with more than 3 channels, such as multispectral images.
+It is important to **note** that `plakakia` already allows online generation of tiles for images with any number of channels (see [examples](examples/) folder).
+However, offline batch processing is not currently supported.

+So, `plakakia` will hopefully become a versatile tool for tiling images in a variety of tasks using a variety of image formats with the ultimate goal of fast and efficient processing.

+## Performance
+To ensure optimal performance, `plakakia` extensively utilizes the `multiprocessing` and `numpy` libraries.
+This enables efficient processing of thousands of images without the use of nested for-loops which is often applied in tiling tasks.
+For detailed benchmarks on various public datasets, please refer to the information provided below.

 # Installation

 It is **highly** recommended that you create a new virtual environment for the installation: